Advanced safety filter based on SOS Control Barrier and Lyapunov Functions: Specifications and Problem statement

 such that the safe set is given by the intersection of the individual zero-sublevel sets:

 where $\mathcal X_{s,i} := \left \{ x \mid B_i(x) \leq 0 \right \}$.
-Taking the intersection of multiple functions $B_i(x)$ allows for greater flexibility to increase the volume of the safe set compared to using the zero-sublevel set of a single CBF function.
-This is because the zero-sublevel sets of each $B_i(x)$ can extend beyond the allowable set, provided their intersection remains within the allowable set.
-In contrast, the zero-sublevel set of a single CBF must be fully contained within the allowable set.
-Hence, we encode the containment condition in \cref{eq:xs_subsetneq_xa} as:
+This multi-function construction provides greater flexibility in shaping the safe set compared to relying on a single barrier function.
+In particular, each function $B_i(x)$ is allowed to define a sublevel set that may partially extend beyond the allowable set, as long as their intersection $\mathcal X_s$ remains within the allowable set $\mathcal X_a$.
+By contrast, a single barrier function must define a sublevel set that is entirely contained within the allowable set, which leads to more conservative safe sets.
+Hence, to enforce the containment condition in \cref{eq:xs_subsetneq_xa}, we impose the subset relation